imagegrain

 Start with grain

 Grain is the single most important element of the film look.
 Without it, no amount of color grading will make a digital photo feel analog.
 Real film grain comes from silver halide crystals in the emulsion - it has an organic, clustered texture that is fundamentally different from digital noise.
-Use a grain tool that generates spatially-correlated noise (like Grainy) rather than random per-pixel noise, which looks harsh and artificial.
+Use a grain tool that generates spatially-correlated noise (like imagegrain) rather than random per-pixel noise, which looks harsh and artificial.

 Desaturate slightly